What is the main cause of anaemia?

 What is Anaemia?

-Anaemia is a common blood disorder that affects millions of people worldwide, of all ages and genders.
-It can be caused by a variety of factors, including dietary deficiencies, chronic illnesses, and certain medications.
-It occurs when your body doesn't have enough red blood cells or haemoglobin, the substance in red blood cells that carries oxygen to your body's tissues.
-Lack of sufficient oxygen-carrying cells can lead to a range of symptoms and complications.
+Anaemia is a common blood disorder that affects millions of people of all ages and genders worldwide.
+One of the leading causes is iron deficiency, although it can also be triggered by chronic illnesses, poor diet, or certain medications.
+Anaemia occurs when the body doesn't produce enough red blood cells or haemoglobin - the protein in red blood cells that carries oxygen to your tissues.
+When oxygen delivery is reduced, it can lead to a wide range of symptoms and complications.

 Unfortunately anaemia is a common side effect of cancer treatment that is rarely discussed.
 Some cancers cause inflammation that decreases red blood cell production.
 While many chemotherapies are myelosuppressive, meaning they slow down blood cell production by the bone marrow.

-Most of the components of your blood are made up of bone marrow, the soft, spongy tissue found inside your bones.
-Every day, it produces billions of red blood cells, which carry oxygen throughout your body.
-Among them are white blood cells for fighting infections and platelets for controlling bleeding.
-Fat is also stored in bone marrow and converted into energy when needed.
+Most of the components of your blood are made up of bone marrow, the soft spongy tissue found inside your bones.
+Everyday, it produces billions of red blood cells, which carries oxygen throughout your body.
+It also creates white blood cells to fight infection and platelets to help control bleeding.
+In addition to producing blood cells, bone marrow stores fat, which can be converted into energy when needed.

 Understanding Anaemia

 Anaemia is not a disease in itself but rather a symptom of other conditions.
 It can be temporary or long-term, mild or severe, depending on its cause.
-The most common type is iron-deficiency anaemia, which occurs when your body lacks the iron necessary to produce haemoglobin.
-Other types include vitamin-deficiency anaemias, aplastic anaemia, and haemolytic anaemias.
+The most common type is iron deficiency anaemia, which occurs when your body lacks the iron necessary to produce haemoglobin.
+Other types include vitamin deficiency, aplastic anaemia and haemolytic anaemias.

 When you have anaemia, your heart has to work harder to pump oxygen-rich blood throughout your body.
 This can lead to irregular heart rhythms, an enlarged heart, or even heart failure in severe cases.